PichaiRaman/Fusion_prioritization/README.md

 GeneAndFusionChecker.R - Uses FusionList.txt and CancerGeneList.txt to process an input of left and right genes of a fusion to produce an output file with added columns of whether one or two of the partner genes are canerous and whether the fusion is cancerous.

+star_catcher_combiner.R - Takes in two files, one from Star, one from Fusion Catcher, and combines them into one coherent file with standarized data.